mahadevchinchole/hello-world/README.md

 # hello-world
+hi friends
-This is first program on git
+Myself Mahadev.This is first program on git.It is good for the people